wikimedia/service-runner/README.md

 ### Config loading
-- Default config locations in a project: `config.yaml` for a customized config, and `config.example.yaml` for the defaults.
+- Default config locations in a project: `config.yaml` for a customized config, and `config.example.yaml` for an example config for a service.
  - By default, we assume that your project depends on `service-runner` and you follow standard node project layout.
 However, if a custom layout is used, you must override the app base path with either: